This topic contains information on mortgage loan eligibility requirements, including:

 in the case of loans not subject to TILA, restitution to the borrower of at least that portion of total points and fees that exceeded 5% at the time of loan closing.

 Fannie Mae purchases or securitizes loans that have original terms up to 30 years.
 The term of a first mortgage may not extend more than 30 years beyond the date that is one month prior to the date of the first payment.
+The minimum original term is 85 months, subject to applicable committing and delivery requirements for whole loans and loans in MBS.

 Exception: The only exception to these requirements is for single-closing construction-to-permanent loans, which may have a loan term that exceeds 30 years including the construction period.
 See B5-3.1-02, Conversion of Construction-to-Permanent Financing: Single-Closing Transactions.